What to Expect on a Desert Trip

 Day Before The Trip

 The driver should call you to let you know where to meet and what time to meet.
-Prepare your personal supplies.
-Bring a backpack with sunscreen, lunch/snack and water for yourself.
+Prepare as for any desert trip with a backpack, sunscreen, lunch/snacks and water for yourself.
 Wear long pants, a hat, walking or hiking shoes and another layer, such as a long-sleeve shirt, sweatshirt or windbreaker.
+Clothes with Samaritan insignia are encouraged.

 Trip Members

-Most trips have a driver, a Spanish speaker, someone with medical experience and another rider.
-Drivers have experience in safely driving a 4-wheel vehicle through what is sometimes rugged terrain; they know how to use GPS and SPOT emergency equipment; they are usually the ones who are experienced at interacting with migrants, Border Patrol and others.
+Trips have a trip leader, who is probably the driver, a Spanish speaker, someone with medical experience and another rider.
+Drivers have experience in safely driving a 4WD vehicle through rugged terrain; they know how to use map apps, satellite phones, GPS and SPOT emergency equipment; they are usually the ones who are experienced at interacting with migrants, Border Patrol and others.

 Physical Requirements

-Some Desert Searches require walking; many do not.
-Water Drop Trips usually require the ability to carry one gallon of water up to 1/4 mile.
+Some Desert Searches require walking; many do not with the exception of Water Drop Trips.
+Water Drop Trips usually require the ability to carry 1-2 gallons of water up to 1/4 mile.
 Discuss this with the driver ahead of time if you have any physical concerns.
 Trip requirements do vary.

 Supplies On Board